Themba-M-max/mini-portfolio-SovTech/README.md

 ```

 # How to use
-Download the package from Craig's github then, After that install NPM dependencies.
+Download the package from then, After that install NPM dependencies.
 You also need to install Next, React and React-Dom NPM Packages
 ```
 # Install dependencies
 $ npm install